Senior Associate Athletic Director Bob Burton enters his 17th season with the Nebraska athletic department, since joining the Husker staff in 1998.

 Burton acts as the department's liaison to Haymarket Park.
 Working with the Lincoln Saltdogs, he helps set the budget for field and stadium operation costs and create strategic plans for the facility.

-Burton is Nebraska's sport administrator for wrestling, men's and women's track and field and cross country and bowling.
+Burton is Nebraska's sport administrator for wrestling, bowling, men's and women's track and field and cross country.

 Burton joined the athletic department in 1998 as an associate athletic director for compliance/sports administration.
 He served in that role until 2007, ensuring that the conduct and operations of Nebraska's athletic teams were in compliance with NCAA, Big 12 and institutional rules and regulations.
 He also performed as the primary sports administrator for many of Nebraska's teams.